You may not always enjoy being in them, but business meetings remain the backbone of organisational life.

 5. Project Status & Update Meetings

 Project status meetings review progress reports, evaluate project status and identify any risks.
-These meetings help ensure that planning meetings and problem solving meetings remain grounded in current information.
+These meetings help ensure that planning meetings and problem solving meetings remain grounded in current information, aligning with meeting statistics showing how much time employees spend in meetings each week.
 Because they often involve several agenda items, a planned agenda is particularly helpful.
-When team members know exactly what they’re reporting on, such meetings go more smoothly.
+When team members know exactly what they're reporting on, such meetings go more smoothly.

 6. Innovation Meetings

 Innovation meetings encourage idea generation, diverse perspectives and free-flowing new ideas from meeting participants.
 Such meetings provide space for creativity, problem solving, and exploration of potential solutions.
-Because innovation meetings can be noisy or involve animated discussion, many businesses use smaller breakout pods or quiet spaces to help each separate meeting remain productive without disturbing colleagues.
+Because innovation meetings can be noisy or involve animated discussion, many businesses plan around acceptable noise levels in the workplace by using smaller breakout pods or quiet spaces to help each separate meeting remain productive without disturbing colleagues.

 7. Team-Building Meetings